b Paris, October 25, 1838; d Bougival (France), June 3, 1875

 Georges Bizet’s short career was primarily devoted to opera, reaching a remarkable climax in 1875 with Carmen.
-This now-famous opera followed a succession of complete and incomplete works that had no great success in Bizet’s lifetime.
-Only six operas survive in a performable text.
+This iconic opera followed a succession of complete and incomplete works that had no great success during the composer’s lifetime.
+Only six operas survive in a performable edition.

 In the ensuing years, several projects proposed for the Opéra-Comique came to nothing.
 Of these, only Clarissa Harlowe and Grisélidis survive in draft.
-Djamileh, however, was produced in 1872, and in the same year, Bizet composed incidental music to Alphonse Daudet’s drama L’arlésienne.
-Bowing to the recent trend for Oriental themes, Djamileh still failed to please its audience and was withdrawn after a short run.
-L’arlésienne passed without notice, though it would later become a popular concert piece.
-The Opéra-Comique next commissioned a full-length opera, set to text by the notable team of Henri Meilhac and Ludovic Halévy (Geneviève’s cousin), which would become Carmen in 1875.
-Bizet still dreamed of producing a work at the Opéra and found time to compose Don Rodrigue (inspired by Guillém da Castro y Bellvís’ Las mocedades del Cid) after production of Carmen had been delayed.
-But the old Opéra burned down on October 28, 1873, and the composer would not be able to achieve this ambition during his brief existence.
+Djamileh was produced in 1872 but failed to please its audience and was withdrawn after a short run.
+The Opéra-Comique next commissioned a full-length opera set to a text by the notable team of Henri Meilhac and Ludovic Halévy, which would become Carmen in 1875.
+Bizet still dreamed of producing a work at the Opéra, but it burned down on October 28, 1873 and the composer was unable to achieve this ambition during his brief lifetime.